Julie A. Hennrikus

 In 1991 she was hired by Harvard University to create a box office for Sanders Theatre, an 1166 seat concert hall in Memorial Hall.
 After a renovation of Memorial Hall she was promoted to Program Manager, scheduling Sanders Theatre, Annenberg Hall, Lowell Hall and 16 other spaces.
 She continued to oversee the box office operations, which was renamed the Harvard Box Office, and tickets most student events on campus.

 In 2004, Julie became the General Manager and Director of Marketing for Emerson Stage, the production arm of the Department of Performing Arts of Emerson College.
 While at Emerson, she taught various arts management classes.
 She continues to teach classes at Emerson College as an adjunct professor.

 Julie is a published mystery writer.
-She writes the Clock Shop Mystery series under the name Julianne Holmes.
+She writes the Clock Shop Mystery series under the name Julianne Holmes and the Theater Cop series as J.A.
+Hennrikus.
 She is on the board of Sisters in Crime, and a member of Mystery Writers of America and the New England chapter of Sisters in Crime.